fhamborg/news-please/README.md

 If you want to contribute to news-please, please first read [here](#contributions).

 ## Announcements
-10/11/2023: If you're interested in text annotation software, check out [textada](https://textada.com/) - an AI-powered text annotation tool.
+10/11/2023: If you're interested in **text annotation software**, check out [textada](https://textada.com/) - an AI-powered text annotation tool.
 Add your documents and categories, do some manual annotations, and let the AI do the work for you.
 The university-based project is not open source, but free to use.

-03/23/2021: If you're interested in sentiment classification in news articles, check out our large-scale dataset for target-dependent sentiment classification.
+03/23/2021: If you're interested in **sentiment classification** in news articles, check out our large-scale dataset for target-dependent sentiment classification.
 We also publish an easy-to-use neural model that achieves state-of-the-art performance.
 Visit the project [here](https://github.com/fhamborg/NewsMTSC).

-06/01/2018: If you're interested in news analysis, you might also want to check out our new project, [Giveme5W1H](https://github.com/fhamborg/Giveme5W1H) - a tool that extracts phrases answering the journalistic five W and one H questions to describe an article's main event, i.e., who did what, when, where, why, and how.
+06/01/2018: If you're interested in **event extraction** from news, you might also want to check out our new project, [Giveme5W1H](https://github.com/fhamborg/Giveme5W1H) - a tool that extracts phrases answering the journalistic five W and one H questions to describe an article's main event, i.e., who did what, when, where, why, and how.

 ## Extracted information
 news-please extracts the following attributes from news articles.
 An examplary json file as extracted by news-please can be found [here](https://github.com/fhamborg/news-please/blob/master/newsplease/examples/sample.json).